Pylons/pylonsrtd/faq/pylonsproject.rst

 What do you mean by "Friendly"?
 -------------------------------

 All of us have been around the block a few times.
-We've seen good communities and bad communities, effective communities and dysfunctional communities, arrogant ones and irreverant ones.
+We've seen good communities and bad communities, effective communities and dysfunctional communities, arrogant ones and irreverent ones.
 We pride ourselves on constructive listening, telling the truth even when it makes us look bad, admitting when we're wrong, and attracting lots of people who actually like to help.

 What does the Pylons Project mean for Zope and Plone?
 -----------------------------------------------------